 "The Shade" by Metric (Partial Repost), Sunday, November 27, 2022

-Metric certainly isn't a household name when it comes to alternative rock music, even though they have been around forever. they had some success with their fourth album, Fantasiesseeing Top 20 singles in the U.S. Alternative Rock charts, but mostly the band has been confined to the Canadian charts.
+Metric isn't a household name for alternative rock music, even though they have been around forever.
+They had some success with their fourth album, Fantasiesand they saw Top 20 singles in the U.S. Alternative Rock charts, but mostly the band has been confined to the Canadian charts.
 Lead singer Emily Haines, though, is an American-Canadian duel citizen, born to American parents in New Delhi, where her mother started a school.
 Haines collaborated with fellow indie rock band Broken Social Scene, singing on several albums, though Metric was her main gig.
-Metric's music varies album to album both thematically and musically.
+Metric's music varies from album to album both thematically and musically.
 Haines often writes about feminism, war, and dreams.
 On their sixth album Pagans in Vegasthe music is synth-heavy, taking influence on British New Wavers.

 Comments